spkuehl/chess-opening-explorer/README.md

 # Chess Explorer

-A Django application for ingesting, analyzing, and exploring chess games.
-Built with SOLID principles for extensibility.
+A Django application for ingesting, analyzing, and exploring chess games with large datasets.

 ## Features

 - Import chess games from PGN files
 - Automatic opening detection using ECO (Encyclopedia of Chess Openings) classification
 - Store games in PostgreSQL (or SQLite for development)
-- Extensible parser architecture for adding new formats
+- Extensible parser architecture for adding new formats for data intake
 - Django admin interface for browsing games
 - API for fetching filtered data sets
 - Batch import with deduplication